A Landscape That Is Constantly Changing

 As is often the case in the public sector, changes in funding tell another story.
 Local authorities and housing associations (for example) are turning more and more towards commercial models to generate funds – but much more work is needed to determine how to make such new models sustainable in terms of longer-term revenue generation.

-With the central revenue support grants for local authorities scheduled to end in 2020, only now are many turning their attention to how they intend to fill this funding gap.
+With the central revenue support grants for local authorities having ended in 2020, many have been slow in turning their attention to how they intend to fill this funding gap.
 For some it will be ‘too little too late’ – whereas others are already well on the path to researching, identifying, developing and implementing new traded services and revenue generation models as they seek to achieve sustainable revenue growth.

 The General Data Protection Regulation (GDPR) is the result of four years of work by the EU to bring data protection legislation into line with the new, previously unforeseen, ways that data is now used.
 And this is now ‘LIVE”!